RustyBridge/Serverless-Website-AWS-Terraform/Jenkins_Docker_details/Freestyle_project.md

-## Overview of the Jenkins Freestyle Project
+## **Jenkins-Docker CD Project**

+### **Description:**

-### 1. Run and Configured the Jenkins master on a Docker container
+1. Run and Configured the Jenkins master on a Docker container

-### 2. Build a Docker image from jenkins/agent, added nodejs/npm and awscli
+2. Build a Docker image from jenkins/agent, added nodejs/npm and awscli

-### 3. Created a Docker Cloud and an agent template, which uses the custom Docker image
+3. Created a Docker Cloud and an agent template, which uses the custom Docker image

-### 4. Created a Freestyle Jenkins Project with the following configuration:
+4. Created a Freestyle Jenkins Project with the following configuration:

 A. Github project:\
 https://github.com/RustyBridge/georgeresume/